 - How Long Does A Cyclist Knocked Off Their Bike Have To Claim?

 - What Steps Should You Take After Being Knocked Off Your Bicycle?

 - Knocked Off Your Bike – Claiming With A No Win No Fee Solicitor

 You may have questions about just how much cycling accident compensation you could claim if you were a cyclist knocked off your bike.
-Claims involving injured cyclists are valued on a case-by-case basis and there are numerous factors which could influence the final payment for successful claims.
+Cycle accident claims are valued on a case-by-case basis and there are numerous factors which could influence the final payment for successful claims.
 For example, the severity of your initial injury could affect the amount you receive.

 If you make a successful claim, your settlement will include general damages, which compensates you for the pain and suffering you’ve endured due to your injury.

 Many legal professionals will refer to the Judicial College Guidelines (JCG) to help them value claims.
 This document lists compensation guidelines for various injuries.
 In the table below, we have used some of the amounts listed in the 16th edition of the JCG.
 Please note that the top entry is not from the JCG.

 Please only use this table as a guide.